buzzinglight/Modiy/README.md

 - Launch *VCV Rack* with an instance of *Modiy* plugin on your rack and refresh the webpage (you can launch it again in the menu of *Protocol Dispatcher* from the traybar icon)

 ## Wiring
-TODO
+Pin number for each potentiometers, switches or patching jacks can be found on the admin page of Modiy : right-click —> *Open webpage* then select *Show pin number* (selected by default).
+Then, wire components in this way :

 ## OSC commands
 If you want to control VCV Rack from OSC (instead of Arduino), here are the main messages to be sent on `57130` port.
-IDs of potentiometers, switches or patching jacks can be found on the admin page of Modiy (right-click —> *Open webpage* then select "Show IDs").
+IDs of potentiometers, switches or patching jacks can be found on the admin page of Modiy : right-click —> *Open webpage* then select *Show IDs*.

 ### Potentiometers
 ```